shinyford/raywenderlich-pre-tryout/README.md

 # raywenderlich-pre-tryout
-A pre-tryout project for Ray Wendelich
+A pre-tryout project for Ray Wenderlich